ArnaudCarrere/UpgradablePetShop/README.md

 ## NOTES:
 Adoption_F2.sol defines a new structure to store pet informations on the blockchain.
-When a pet is adopted, all its informations are stored on the blockchain.
+When a pet is adopted, all its informations are stored on the blockchain (causing another transaction).
-However, an error remains in the transaction to update pet informations..
+Features 1, 2 and 3 are completed.